JMicalco/PinMe/README.md

 # PinMe

-Social Media web app developed with React GG
+Social Media web app developed with React and Sanity